Last Updated on November 7, 2023 by Jada Glover

 Cluster feeding occurs most often in newborns, although older babies may exhibit cluster feeding behaviors during growth spurts and teething.
 It usually tapers off around the 3-4 month mark for most babies.
+It is a time in which your new baby will exhibit differently than normal feeding patterns.

-On average your baby should breastfeed 10-12 times in that period.
+Newborns eat a lot, so don’t be alarmed if your baby is eating around the clock in 24 hours.
+On average, your baby should breastfeed 10-12 times in that period.
 This is normal and healthy.
 You can work with a lactation specialist and your pediatrician to ensure an adequate milk transfer, plenty of soiled diapers, and healthy weight measurements.
+If you’re concerned, please reach out to me here, and I can help you through an online breastfeeding support session!

 Babies tend to cluster feed in an increment of 3-4 hours in one 24 hour period.
 Your baby may nurse for 20 minutes, take a brief break, and then want to nurse again sooner than their usual pattern of eating.

-Reasons Why Your Baby Is Cluster Feeding
+Reasons Why Your Baby is Cluster Feeding

 There may be many reasons why your baby is cluster feeding.
 Your baby may not actually be hungry and looking for milk during this time, although it is helping you to build your supply.
 Some of these reasons may include: